AgentO3/a-frame-art-gallery/README.md

 ## Navigating the Gallery

 On a laptop use the directional arrows to move around the gallery.
 To move to the next room walk towards the door.
-One you collide with the door you'll be brough to the next room.
+One you collide with the door you'll be brought to the next room.

 ## Adding Rooms and Artwork